 Each Supplier Party shall provide any information that the DCC reasonably requests in order to support the planning, coordination and undertaking of (and ongoing support for) the Migration of SMETS1 Installations, and shall do so in the timescales that the DCC reasonably requests.

-Each Supplier Party may request that the DCC undertakes early validation of any Migration Common Files pertaining to SMETS1 Installations comprising an Active Meter for which it is the Responsible Supplier.
+Where and to the extent notified by the DCC, each Supplier Party may request that the DCC undertakes early validation of any Migration Common Files pertaining to SMETS1 Installations comprising an Active Meter for which it is the Responsible Supplier.
 To enable this, the DCC shall permit each SMETS1 SMSO to make arrangements with the relevant Requesting Party to enable the submission of Migration Common Files for early validation purposes, provided that such files shall be submitted to a different location from those submitted by the Requesting Party pursuant to Clause 5.8.
 When the DCC receives such a file, it shall carry out the steps required by Clauses 5.9 and 5.10.

 Subject to Clause 4.24, the DCC shall, on any day during which it is carrying out the Migration of SMETS1 Installations, take reasonable steps to Migrate relevant SMETS1 Installations flagged as a priority prior to SMETS1 Installations not flagged as a priority.